-Choose your preferred way to backup a WordPress site, meaning both your database and website files.
-Do it at regular intervals and every time you make an important change/update.
+Choose your preferred way to backup a WordPress site, meaning your database and website files.
+Then, do it regularly, and every time you make an important change/update.

-You can employ plugin and other tools or let hosting provider do the heavy lifting.
+You can employ plugins and other tools or let the hosting provider do the heavy lifting.
 Either way, you will ensure a speedy recovery and maximum level of continuity.